A CONSCIOUS JOURNEY TOWARDS A MORE SUSTAINABLE FUTURE

 We interpret sustainability holistically and believe that we are on a never-ending journey where we constantly need to explore and evaluate how to best invest in progress.
 We constantly need to take an honest look at all aspects of our production from choosing the best low-impact material to creating the best working conditions for our suppliers and employees.
 Finally, it is a journey towards unleashing the power and potential of women - an issue that has always been very close to my heart.

-In ultimo 2022 we will publish our first responsibility report.
-Until then you can read more about our 5 sustainability commitments here.
+During 2023 we will publish our first responsibility report.
+Until then you can read more about our 6 sustainability commitments here.
 I hope you will enjoy and be a part of our conscious journey.

 Worldwide, inequality between genders is still holding many girls and women back.
 Women are paid less, carry a bigger burden of unpaid domestic and care work and face less financial security.
 As a consequence, their ability to determine their own choices and their right to influence social change is weakened.